jadibdev/todoList_WEBPACK/README.md

 ## To Do List

 This project is a todo list web app that will allow the user to add and delete todo items as well as mark them as complete when done with a task.
+This app takes advantage of the power of webpack to bundle files, reduce their size and send them into production.

 ### Live Link